cantr1/Linux-Portfolio-and-Guides/README.md

 - Apache Web Server Configuration – Setting up and securing a web server.

-- Automated Bash Scripting – Writing scripts for automation and system management.

 - Networking with Netplan – Transitioning from NetworkManager to Netplan in Ubuntu.

+- LVM Expansion Automation – Automating the process of adding new SSDs to LVM.

+- DMZ Interface Setup – Automating the configuration of a USB/RJ45 adapter for a DMZ network.

-**More projects coming soon!**
+More projects coming soon!

 ---
 🔧 Technologies Used